1974 U.S. Open (golf): Tournament summary

-Winged Foot played extremely difficult throughout the tournament, leading sportswriter Dick Schaap to coin the phrase "The Massacre at Winged Foot," the title of his book.
-Not a single player broke par in the first round, and Irwin's 7-over was the second-highest since World War II (Julius Boros was 9-over in 1963).
+Winged Foot played extremely difficult throughout the tournament, leading sportswriter Dick Schaap to coin the phrase "The Massacre at Winged Foot," also the title of his book about the tournament.
+Irwin's 7-over total tied for second-highest aggregate winning score since 1935.
 Many complained that the USGA had intentionally made the course setup treacherous in response to Johnny Miller's record-breaking 63 the year before.

-Arnold Palmer finished five strokes back in a tie for fifth, his final top-5 finish in a major championship.
-Ken Venturi, 1964 champion, played in his final major and missed the cut.

 Sam Snead, age 62, broke a rib during practice on Wednesday and withdrew.

-This was the third of six U.S. Opens at Winged Foot's West Course; it previously hosted in 1929 and 1959, then returned in 1984, 2006, and 2020.
-It also hosted the PGA Championship in 1997.